Australian Visa Types You Should Know in 2026

 Provides a pathway for individuals with exceptional talent or achievements in a particular field to work and live in Australia permanently. |

-A Permanent Resident (PR) visa in Australia is a type of visa that allows individuals to live, work, and study in the country on a permanent basis.
+An Australia Permanent Resident (PR) visa is a type of visa that allows individuals to live, work, and study in the country on a permanent basis.

 It is a pathway towards Australian citizenship and provides various benefits such as access to healthcare, social security benefits, and the ability to sponsor family members for migration.